How to Draft a Unique Value Proposition (UVP) for Your Business

 For your product or service, you need to be creative in defining what makes you better or even win over your competitors.
 Is it your resources?
 Location?
 Experience?
 Quality/cost ratio?
 Customer care?

-The value you identify here will be the key reason for customers to choose you instead of your competitor.
+The value you identify here will be the key reason for potential customers to choose you instead of your competitor.
 With the e-commerce example in mind, potential differentiators can also be: less expensive packaging, faster delivery or exemplar customer service.

 4. Define the promise